emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### Chatgpt Note

-Sign-up is not required on either site, but doing so does unlock more models and improves limits.
+Sign-up is not required, but doing so does unlock more models and improves limits.

 ChatGPT Limits:
 - No-Signup = GPT-5 mini (Limited)